{{ summaryHeading }}

 Raw score

-Earned points before curve or penalty points are applied.
+Earned or missed credit before curve, penalty, or extra-credit points are applied.

 Percent score

-Adjusted earned points divided by total possible points, then multiplied by 100.
+Adjusted earned points divided by total possible points, multiplied by 100.

 Grade band